 A lot of equipment finance websites have an "Equipment Leasing Calculator."
 Avoid them - they're all garbage.

 Why?
 Because they always spit out the very best rate.
-And it's highly unlikely that rate will be what they eventually charge.
+And it's highly unlikely that rate will be what they eventually offer you.

 This is a horrible way for equipment finance companies to do business, and it goes without saying that you should avoid working with companies with fraudulent equipment leasing calculators on their websites.